 Are you a current student facing a financial hardship that will keep you from reaching your goals at WCC?
 If you find yourself in this situation, an emergency grant from the Student Emergency Fund (SEF) might be the answer.
 The maximum annual award is $500 per student based upon availability of funds.

-Emergency grants can be used to pay urgent bills like:
+Emergency grants can be used for urgent bills like:

-- Unexpected car repairs (Must provide a copy of an estimated from a certified mechanic)
+- Unexpected car repairs (Must provide a copy of an estimate from a certified mechanic)